-ASSOCIATE OF TECHNOLOGY, ASSOCIATE OF SCIENCE, OR CERTIFICATE OF TECHNOLOGY setting as well as training in a live production facility.
+ASSOCIATE OF TECHNOLOGY, ASSOCIATE OF SCIENCE, OR CERTIFICATE OF TECHNOLOGY

-Ranken's Advanced Manufacturing Technology program is designed to prepare students for employment with companies that have implemented a team-oriented design, production, quality and maintenance environment.
-Advanced Manufacturing Technology is a four-semester program that leads to an associate degree or certificate.
-Each semester consists of instruction in a classroom
+Ranken's Advance Precision Machining Technology program is designed to prepare students for employment with companies that have implemented a team-oriented design, production, quality, and maintenance environment.
+Advance Precision Machining Technology is a five-semester apprenticeship program that consists of instruction in a classroom setting as well as training in a live production facility.
+Students will have the option to specialize in Mazatrol programming or advanced machining, or both.